A Journey to the Safavid capitals

 - El Goli: (locals call it Shah Goli) One of the most famous parks in the city of Tabriz, which has a large pool of water.
 This place in the past has been a place for the recreation of local rulers and kings.

-- Blue Mosque: This mosque is the most important and beautiful historical monument of Tabriz and is built in 1465.
-This mosque with its beautiful blue tiles is famous to "turquoise of Islam".
+- Blue Mosque: This mosque is the most important and beautiful historical monument of Tabriz and is

 - Bazaar of Tabriz: One of the oldest bazaars in the Middle East and the largest covered bazaar in the world.
 It was inscribed on the UNESCO World Heritage List in July 2010.